centminmod/centminmod-juicefs/readme.md

 Fill in variables for your Cloudflare account id, R2 bucket access key and secret key and the R2 bucket name - create the R2 bucket before hand.
 The sqlite3 database will be saved at `/home/juicefs/myjuicefs.db`.

-* JuiceFS supports compression algorithms which can be enabled via `--compress` option which has 3 available options - lz4, zstd or none (default).
+* JuiceFS supports compression algorithms which can be enabled via `--compress` option which have 3 available options - lz4, zstd or none (default).
 * `--trash-days` - number of days after which removed files will be permanently deleted.
 Default = 1.
 * `--block-size` - size of block in KiB
 * Other various format options listed at https://juicefs.com/docs/community/command_reference#options.